2×4 Appliance in Children

 • Proclined (forward-tilted) front teeth

-• Rotated or misaligned teeth affecting appearance and function
+• Rotated or misaligned teeth affect appearance and function

 • Habits like thumb sucking that have shifted tooth position